 4. Green shipping and delivery

-Going green with your shipping practices will reduce your carbon footprint and your expenditures.
+Small business sustainability doesn’t stop once your products have shipped!
+Going green with your shipping practices will reduce your carbon footprint even further.

 Use sustainable delivery methods